Mehregan-Gognia/NASA-Wallpaper/README.md

 Contributing
 ------------
 Contributions are welcome!
 Please:
-1. Open an issue to discuss major changes.
+1. Open an issue to discuss changes.
 2. Fork the repository and make your changes on a feature branch.
 3. Open a pull request describing your changes.